pirainogi/gobble-client/README.md

 # Built With

+* Ruby on Rails
+* React.js
+* Javascript
 * HTML5 and CSS3 (semi-responsive)
-* Javascript - Programming Language
-* Ruby on Rails - Database
-* React.js - User Interfact Library
-* Node.js - Javascript Runtime

 # Prerequisites

-You will need
+You will need `node` or `yarn` installed on your computer in order to run this app.

+In order to run this app, first clone the repo down onto your local machine and navigate to that directory.
+Then install the necessary dependencies with either:
+* `npm install`
+* `yarn install`

+## NPM Packages
+* Moment.js
+* Moment-Timezone.js
+* React-Big-Calendar.js
+* React-Dom.js
+* React-Router-Dom.js

 ## Available Scripts